 Bankrate’s chief financial analyst, Greg McBride, cautions that banks may be a bit stingy with interest rate increases.
 According to McBride, “Most banks, and big banks in particular, are sitting on a pile of deposits and will be very hesitant to pass along higher yields to savers if they don’t need more deposits.”
 That fact may further dampen the direct effect of increases in the fed funds rate on CD yields.

-All that to be said, in Q4 of 2022, even the largest banks in the country like Bank of America, Wells Fargo and Citibank had competitive CD rates on the menu for at least a couple of terms (mostly promotional options) with Citibank leading the way offering an 18 month IRA CD yielding 4.97% APY.
-Wells Fargo’s best CD rate to end last year was a 13 month promotional offer yielding 4.01% APY and Bank of America’s top rate was a “Featured CD” also with a 13 month term.
+All that to be said, in Q1 of 2023, even the largest banks in the country like Bank of America, Wells Fargo and Citibank had competitive CD rates on the menu for at least a couple of terms (mostly promotional options) with Citibank leading the way offering an 18 month IRA CD yielding 5.84% APY.
+Wells Fargo’s best CD rate is a 13 month promotional offer yielding 4.76% APY and Bank of America’s top rate is a “Featured CD” with an APY up to 4.60%.

 You may be able to earn higher returns while still holding investments that are considered very safe by making investments in alternatives to CDs.